zenika-open-source/promote-open-source-project/README.md

 <br />

 <details>
-<summary>⭐ Make your project trustable before publishing to social networks</summary>
+<summary>⭐ Make your project trustable before publishing it on social networks</summary>
 <p>

-> Most visitors will check how many stars the project got before considering using it.
-A minimum amount of stars makes your project more trustable than a project with zero star.
-This is why you should ask people you know to support your project before doing a public announcement on social medias.
+> Most visitors will check how many stars the project has before considering using it.
+A minimum amount of stars makes your project more trustable than a project with zero stars.
+This is why you should ask people you know to support your project before doing a public announcement on social media.

 </p>
 </details>

 <details>
-<summary>↗️ Share the project on social medias an specialized platforms</summary>
+<summary>↗️ Share the project on social media and specialized platforms</summary>
 <p>

 > Tell the world about your awesome work!
-Publish on social medias and specialized platforms:
+Publish on social media and specialized platforms:
 >
 > - [Twitter](https://twitter.com)
 > - [Linkedin](https://www.linkedin.com/)